Patient Factsheet teaser

 • Laparoscopy involves placing a lighted telescope (called a laparoscope) with a camera into your belly through a very small incision in the belly button.
 This allows the surgeon to see inside your belly and pelvis.

 • Robotic laparoscopy uses laparoscopic instruments controlled by a surgeon seated at a console.
+It allows for increased range of motion of the instruments.

 Benefits of minimally invasive surgery